Non-Hausdorff Manifolds via Adjunction Spaces: Abstract

 \section{Abstract}

 In this paper we will introduce and develop a theory of adjunction spaces which allows the construction of non-Hausdorff topological manifolds from standard Hausdorff ones.
-This is done by adjoining Hausdorff manifolds along homeomorphic open submanifolds, but leaving the boundaries of these subspaces unidentified.
-It is shown that all non-Hausdorff manifolds may be constructed in this manner.
-We also provide a partial characterisation of the maximal Hausdorff submanifolds of a given non-Hausdorff manifold.
+This is done by gluing Hausdorff manifolds along homeomorphic open submanifolds whilst leaving the boundaries of these regions unidentified.
+In the case that these gluing regions have homeomorphic boundaries, it is shown that Hausdorff violation occurs precisely at these boundaries.
+We then use this adjunction formalism to provide a partial characterisation of the maximal Hausdorff submanifolds that a given non-Hausdorff manifold may admit.